Before you post to your social channels, be sure to follow this checklist to optimize your content and make it soar!

 - DON'T: #UBuffalo researchers have received a $4.5M grant from the New York State Department of Environmental Conservation.

 - DO: To improve plastic #recycling and reduce waste, #UBuffalo has received a $4.5 million grant for a new research center.

 - Frontload your copy: We need to capture our audience’s attention fast or they may scroll past our content.
 Try to put the most compelling information first.

 - Avoid PR talk: We don’t want to sound like a press release.
 How can we create more of a connection for our audience and make it relatable, fun or engaging?

-- Handle with care: Although we don’t want to sound like a press release, we also don’t want to be insensitive when it comes to serious subject matters.
-Posts that touch on an individual’s health or beliefs, especially, should be treated delicately and positioned in a way that provokes empathy or discussion.
+- Handle with care: Although we don’t want to sound like a press release, we also don’t want to be insensitive when it comes to serious topics.
+Content that touches on an individual’s health or beliefs, especially, should be treated delicately and positioned in a way that provokes empathy or discussion.

-- Think Local: We love our city.
-We can appeal many stories to the WNY audience by positioning our content to show how it impacts the local community.
+- Think local: We love our city.
+We can make many stories appealing to the WNY audience by positioning our content to show how it impacts the local community.